giocaizzi/cookiecutter-python-ghpages/README.md

 # cookiecutter-python-ghpages

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a Python package with Documentation that lives on GitHub Pages.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a Python package with Documentation hosted on GitHub Pages.

 Features: